Galilee Panhandle

-The Upper Galilee is marked red; the "panhandle" is the upper right part.
+The Galilee Panhandle marked in red.

-The Galilee panhandle (אצבע הגליל, Etzba HaGalil (lit.
-"Finger of the Galilee"), is an elongated geopolitical area or "panhandle" in northern Israel comprising the northernmost section of the Upper Galilee, and the northern Jordan Rift Valley.
+The Galilee Panhandle (אצבע הגליל), is an elongated geopolitical area or "panhandle" in northern Israel comprising the northernmost section of the Upper Galilee, and the northern Jordan Rift Valley.
 The Galilee Panhandle incorporates five municipal authorities.
-Towns in the Galilee panhandle include Metula and Kiryat Shmona.
+Towns in the Galilee Panhandle include Metula and Kiryat Shmona.

 The ancient site of Tel Dan is located in the Galilean panhandle.

 Geography

-The Galilee panhandle is a narrow strip of land running from the Israel-Lebanon border in the far north to an imaginary line below the Hula Valley, approximately between the kibbutzim Malkia and Gonen, in the south.
+The Galilee Panhandle is a narrow strip of land running from the Israel-Lebanon border in the far north to an imaginary line below the Hula Valley, approximately between the kibbutzim Malkia and Gonen, in the south.